lixinthecoolcat/calculator/README.md

 Note: use fatJar task to build standalone executable jar file.
 Note: for better user experience, this system running in loop.
 Use crl-c to quit.
+Note: modify configure file if prefer log to file.
+Default is log to console.